WWE SmackDown vs. Raw 2011: Development

 WWE SmackDown vs. Raw 2011 was first announced along with WWE All Stars at E3 in June 2010 by THQ.
 A playable demo was featured at E3 with Randy Orton, The Undertaker, Chris Jericho, and The Miz as playable characters.

 Special editions of the game featuring The Undertaker, Bret Hart and Randy Orton were released in PAL regions, each offering exclusive in-game content, an art book and DVD relating to each wrestler.
 Various retailers offered in-game bonuses include a playable Bret Hart, The Undertaker's alternate Ministry of Darkness attire, three alternate outfits for Randy Orton and the WWE Tribute to the Troops arena.

-Three downloadable content packs have been confirmed.
-The first pack, "Online Axxess" was available at release and adds playable character Chris Masters, Halloween-themed attires for Kelly Kelly and Rey Mysterio and online multiplayer mode.
+Three downloadable content packs were released.
+The first pack, "Online Axxess" was available at release and added playable character Chris Masters, Halloween-themed attires for Kelly Kelly and Rey Mysterio and online multiplayer mode.
 The second pack was released in North America and United Kingdom on December 21, 2010.
-This pack contains the playable characters British Bulldog, Lex Luger, Layla and Nexus members Wade Barrett, David Otunga, and Justin Gabriel along with alternate attires for Shad Gaspard and Shawn Michaels and the NXT Arena.
-The third pack includes alternate attires for John Cena, The Undertaker, Sheamus and CM Punk as well as the WCW Nitro Arena.
+This pack contained the playable characters British Bulldog, Lex Luger, Layla and Nexus members Wade Barrett, David Otunga, and Justin Gabriel along with alternate attires for Shad Gaspard and Shawn Michaels and the NXT Arena.
+The third pack included alternate attires for John Cena, The Undertaker, Sheamus and CM Punk as well as the WCW Nitro Arena.
 THQ has offered players a package deal called "Fan Axxess" to purchase the last two content packs beforehand.

-On January 25, 2011, Bret Hart was made available as a downloadable character for the Xbox 360 and PlayStation 3 versions.
+Bret Hart was made available as a downloadable character for the Xbox 360 and PlayStation 3 versions in January 2011.
 He had previously been excluded from THQ's "Fan Axxess" package.